slowernews/wisdom-tldr/chapters/introduction.md

 -- Kevin Kelly*

 > *"We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?
 I can tell you from experience, it leaves a lot of room for change.
 I still love everything I quit.
 But not as much as I love all this room for change." (...)
-"Move to a place that feels strange until it feels like home. constantly learning and growing. then do it again, pursuing disconfort, until teh whole world is my home."
+"Move to a place that feels strange until it feels like home. constantly learning and growing. then do it again, pursuing disconfort, until the whole world is my home."
 -- Derek Sivers*

 > *"Every great life has had in it a great renunciation."